core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 For these nodes, the client/server-oriented architecture of REST can be challenging when interactions are not initiated by the devices themselves.
 A publish/subscribe-oriented architecture where nodes exchange data via topics through a broker entity might fit these nodes better.

 This document applies the idea of broker-based publish-subscribe to Constrained RESTful Environments using CoAP.
-It defines a broker that allows to create, discover subscribe and publish on topics.
+It defines a broker that allows to create, discover, subscribe and publish on topics.

 ## Terminology {#terminology}